-A select group of about 20 voices chosen by audition, Bel Canto is Hesston’s premier choir.
+A select group of about 20 to 30 voices chosen by audition, Bel Canto is Hesston’s premier choir.
 Learn more on the Music Department page.

 Biblical Literature (or Bib Lit)